Nubia (DC Comics): Earth-23

 Renee Montoya ventures forth with Earth-5's Captain Marvel in an attempt to recruit each universe's equivalent of Superman to join Nix Uotan's Army of Heaven on Earth-Zero (the primary DC Earth).
 The beginning of the last Final Crisis issue illustrates their visit to a universe where a Black Superman is the President of the United States.
 This Superman confers with a Black Wonder Woman, whom he refers to as Nubia.
 This Nubia is apparently one of the "Wonder Women of Amazonia", and she uses a relic called the Wonder Horn to summon Renee and the others into her world.

 This version of Nubia later reappears as a member of her Earth's Justice League, with her Earth officially revealed as Earth-23 in the new Multiverse.

 Wonder Woman: Earth One

 Nubia appears in the 2016 graphic novel Wonder Woman: Earth One.
 Queen Hippolyta's closest advisor and second-in-command of the Amazons, it is revealed that she had a romantic relationship with Hippolyta.

 Injustice: Gods Among Us

 Nubia appears in the comic series based on the 2017 video game Injustice 2.
-In the prologue to Injustice 2, Nubia was appointed as the new Wonder Woman of Themyscira after Diana's actions with the Regime from the first game.
+In the prologue to Injustice 2, Nubia is appointed as the new Wonder Woman of Themyscira after Diana's actions with the Regime from the first game.